trentm/nodedoc/doc/api8/net.markdown

 non-readable, but still writable.
 You should call the `end()` method explicitly.
 See ['end'][] event for more information.

-Here is an example of a echo server which listens for connections on port 8124:
+Here is an example of an echo server which listens for connections on port 8124:

     var net = require('net');